-A novel extension to Cariani's original pitch analysis recurrent timing neural networks has been described which allows the incorporation of ITD information to produce a joint F0-ITD cue space.
+A novel extension to Cariani's original pitch analysis recurrent timing neural networks has been described that allows the incorporation of ITD information to produce a joint F0-ITD cue space.
 Unlike Cariani's evaluation using synthetic static vowels, our approach has been evaluated using a much more challenging paradigm: concurrent real speech mixed at an SNR of 0 dB.
 The results presented here indicate good separation and the low $P{NR}$ values confirm high levels of interferer rejection, even for periods of unvoiced target activity.
-ASR results show significant improvement when using RTNN-generated masks.
-Furthermore, informal listening tests found that target speech extracted by the system was of good quality.
+Informal listening tests found that target speech extracted by the system was of good quality.

 Relatively wide spatial separations were employed here by necessity of the sampling rate of the speech corpus: at 20 kHz an ITD of one sample is equivalent to an angular separation of approximately 5.4°.
-Thus, the smallest separation used here corresponds to an ITD of just 3.7 samples.
 To address this issue, we have collected a new corpus of signals using a binaural manikin at a sampling rate of 48 kHz and work is currently concentrating on adapting the system to this much higher sampling rate (and hence significantly larger networks).
 In addition, we will test the system on a larger range of SNRs and larger set of interferer positions.
+Our eventual goal is to use the system as a front-end for automatic speech recognition (ASR).